 2. Pinterest Group Boards

-Tailwind Tribes are what Pinterest Group Boards should be!
+Tailwind Communities are what Pinterest Group Boards should be!

-I’ve already mentioned that many of them are open to anyone… you just need to click to join the Tribe and you’re able to enjoy the benefits immediately.
+I’ve already mentioned that many of them are open to anyone… you just need to click to join the Community and you’re able to enjoy the benefits immediately.

-The real beauty of Tribes is that they’re all about sharing, and most of them have rules on the ratio of the pins you submit compared to the ones you share from others in the Tribe.
+The real beauty of Communities is that they’re all about sharing, and most of them have rules on the ratio of the pins you submit compared to the ones you share from others in the Community.

-This is great because it means that everyone has to put in to get something out and you can’t just go spamming a Tribe or you’ll be booted from it.
+This is great because it means that everyone has to put in to get something out and you can’t just go spamming a Community or you’ll be booted from it.

 3. Pin Performance Insights